Yashaskirnapure/simulated-cdc-pipeline/Readme.md

 | **Debezium**        | Captures CDC events from PostgreSQL and publishes to Redpanda.       |
 | **Redpanda**        | Kafka-compatible broker to transport CDC events in real-time.        |
 | **Java Spring Boot**| Consumes CDC events, processes/logs them, and prepares them for dashboard analytics. |

-## Features Implemented

-- Captures inserts, updates, and deletes from the tables.
-- Streams events in JSON format to Redpanda.
-- Java consumer prints CDC events in real-time.

-## Work in Progress

-- Dashboard for analytics (user sign-ups, order revenue trends, etc.).
-- Advanced filtering, aggregation, and visualization of CDC events.